2025 Music Reviews

 Swans, Birthing (2025) C+

-As with Sparks - which couldn't be a more radically different comparison - it's neat that Gira, who's in his early 70's, is still making music under the Swans moniker (a project he began in 1981, deactivated for several years and then reformed) except I'm not exactly sure what "new" terrain he's exploring with this latest release, since it has the same aesthetic as the last five records: he chants pseudo-apocalyptic phrases for two hours over droning instrumentals.
+It's neat that Gira, who's in his early 70's, is still making music under the Swans moniker (a project he began in 1981, deactivated for several years and then reformed) except I'm not exactly sure what "new" terrain he's exploring with this latest release, since it has the same aesthetic as the last five records: he chants pseudo-apocalyptic phrases for two hours over droning instrumentals.
 The effect is strong in parts - I'm glad he never lost his pessimism - except it also becomes a tad numbing after a while.

 Tune-Yards, Better Dreaming (2025) D+